 And now, dear brothers and sisters, one final thing.
 Fix your thoughts on what is true, and honourable, and right, and pure, and lovely, and admirable.
 Think about things that are excellent and worthy of praise.
 Keep putting into practice all you learned and received from me—everything you heard from me and saw me doing.
 Then the God of peace will be with you.

-How powerful is this to Rejoice is a choice.
+How powerful is this?
+To Rejoice is a choice anyone can make.
 You could worry if you wanted to, but there is always an ‘instead’ with God.
 Pray Instead.

 Giving thanks is a choice…having an attitude of gratitude…we can be upset at what we don’t have right now but ‘instead’ count your blessings one by one.
 You will be amazed at how much you do have.